 The Members shall provide the Branch with such details as may be required by the Branch under this Constitution within one month of the approval of this Constitution under the Act.

-Any members of the Branch prior to approval of this Constitution under the Act, who are not deemed Members under clause 14.5(a), shall be entitled to carry on such functions analogous to their previous functions as are provided for under this Constitution.
+Any members of the Branch prior to approval of this Constitution under the Act, who are not deemed Members under clause 14.5(a), may carry on such functions analogous to their previous functions as are provided for under this Constitution.

 REGISTER OF MEMBERS